Geometric Bounds for Persistence: Background

 In this example we have $\rho([\E]; \E_g) > \rho([\E]; \E \subset \R^3)$, which might seem to contradict the note above saying that $\rho(\omega; \X) \le \rho(\omega; \X \subset \Y)$ for distance-preserving embeddings $\X \subset \Y$.
 There is no contradiction here: even though the embedding $\E_g \subset \R^3$ is a Riemannian isometry, it is not distance-preserving.
 Indeed, the extrinsic distance in $\R^3$ between two points of $\E$ is smaller than the intrinsic distance between them inside $\E$ (the length of the shortest path in $\E$).
 If one computes the filling radius of $E$ with the extrinsic metric of $\R^3$, it will be at most $1$.

-In the following sections, we will see that Gromov's filling radius of a Riemannian manifold isometrically embedded in an ambient space $\Y$ can highly overestimate the lifespan of a topological feature in the \v{C}ech filtration and that the relative filling radius is better adapted to this context. \end{rmk}
+In the following sections, we will see that Gromov's filling radius of a Riemannian manifold isometrically embedded in an ambient space $\Y$ can highly overestimate the lifespan of a topological feature in its \v{C}ech filtration and that the relative filling radius is better adapted to this context. \end{rmk}

+\begin{rmk}[Comment about Estimation of Filling Invariants] The type of connections between persistent homology and metric geometry that we explore in this paper have the potential of permitting the estimation of quantities such as the filling radii $\rho(\omega;\X)$, $\omega\in\Hom_k(\X)$, via the polynomial time algorithms that have been developed for computing persistent homology (see \Cref{sec:PH}).
+Indeed, such an estimate would be obtained via \Cref{prop:fillrad} and the stability of PH (\Cref{lem:stability1}) through computing the VR-barcodes of a carefully chosen $\epsilon$-net for $\X$, for some $\epsilon >0$. \end{rmk}

-{\bf Filling Radius \& Persistence.} The notion of \textit{lifespan} of a homology class (\Cref{def:lifespan}) is directly related to the filling radius as follows.
-Let $\X$ be a compact subset of a Banach space $(\Y,\|\cdot\|)$.
+{\bf Filling Radii \& Lifespans.} The notion of \textit{lifespan} of a homology class (\Cref{def:lifespan}) is directly related to the filling radius as follows.
+Let $\X$ be a compact subset of a Banach space $\Y$.
 Let $(b_\omega,d_\omega)$ be the homological birth and death times of a degree-$k$ homology class $\omega$ present at time $s$ in the neighborhood filtration $\N_\bullet(\X\subset \Y)$.
-Right from the definition of the relative filling radius, we get
+Directly from the definition of the relative filling radius, we obtain

 A bit more generally, if $\omega_r \in \Hom_k(\N_{r}(\X\subset \Y))$ is a predecessor of $\omega$ (that is, it is mapped to $\omega$ by the map in homology induced by the inclusion), then